dhedey/preinterpret/README.md

 ### Readability

 The preinterpret syntax is intended to be immediately intuitive even for people not familiar with the crate.
-And it enables developers to make more readable macros:
+It enables developers to make more readable macros:

 * Developers can name clear concepts in their macro output, and re-use them by name, decreasing code duplication.
 * Developers can use variables to subdivide logic inside the macro, without having to resort to creating lots of small, functional helper macros.